 Food and Drink for Samhain

-Samhain was a time of feasting, in the past, because there was plenty of fresh meat and crops from the fields, and also because it was a time of uncertainty as well.
-McQueen says, "So there is the feasting due to the fact that you’ve culled all the animals, there is the uncertainty of not knowing if you’ve balanced it properly, and then there is the question of will you see friends and relatives come Beltane?"
+In the past, Samhain was a time of feasting because there was plenty of fresh meat and crops from the fields and also because it was a time of uncertainty as well.
+McQueen says, "So there is the feasting due to the fact that you've culled all the animals; there is the uncertainty of not knowing if you've balanced it properly; and then there is the question of will you see friends and relatives come Beltane?"